e271828e/Flight.jl/docs/notes/design/framework_design.md

   which the crossing occurred.
 Cost: one guard evaluation per event per step.
 Fully compatible with fixed-step real-time execution.
-- **Tier 2 (opt-in, per event):** localization of the crossing instant by root-finding, for events where timing precision genuinely matters.
-Available in offline/adaptive runs; degrades gracefully to Tier 1 in real-time fixed-step mode rather than blowing the frame budget.
+- **Tier 2 (opt-in, per event):** localization of the crossing instant by root-finding, for events where timing precision genuinely matters (mechanics in §11.4).
+Available in offline runs regardless of stepping mode; degrades gracefully to Tier 1 in real-time mode rather than blowing the frame budget.

 This gives step-boundary logic *well-defined semantics*: the transition is defined by the crossing; detection resolution is an execution-policy detail.